Actindo-AG/Documentation/DataHub/Integration/01_ManageAttributes.md

   > [Info] In the window all dependencies to attribute sets, ETL-mappings and entity entries are displayed.
 Be aware that problems may occur if you delete an attribute with existing dependencies.

 3. Click the [CONFIRM] button in the bottom right corner.
-  The attribute is deleted and moved to the *DELETED ATTRIBUTES* tab in the *DataHub* module.
+  The attribute has been deleted and is moved to the *DELETED ATTRIBUTES* tab in the *DataHub* module.
 The *Confirm deletion of attribute?* window is closed.

 > [Info] The attribute is moved to the *DELETED ATTRIBUTES* tab, but it can still be recovered.
 To irretrievably delete the attribute, see [Finally delete an attribute](#finally-delete-an-attribute).